 |

 Owner of the Riverdale Gallery, later the Hudson River Gallery and Conservators, as well as the von Zitzwitz Gallery in Greenwich CT., specializing in oil painting and paper restoration.
-As a company we also did archival museum work, professional custom museum framing, and appraisals of fine art.
+As a company we also do archival museum work, professional custom museum framing, and appraisals of Fine Art.
 Studied oil painting restoration thanks to the guidance, encouragement and advice of Gustav Berger, who revolutionized the restorers world with the development of the "BEVA" method and materials.

 |